mabel-dev/opteryx/docs/03 SQL Reference/01 Introduction.md

 This page provides an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is not a complete tutorial on SQL.
 This tutorial is reworked from the [DuckDB](https://duckdb.org/docs/sql/introduction) tutorial.

+All queries in the online documentation for Opteryx use the internal sample NASA datasets, so will work regardless of what data your installation and set up has access to.

 ## Concepts

 Opteryx is a system for querying ad hoc data stored in files as [relations](https://en.wikipedia.org/wiki/Relation_(database)).
 A relation is mathematical term for a data table.